ArtBreguez/sumarizer-web-llm-extension/README.md

 # AI Text Summarizer Extension

-An AI-powered text summarizer that allows you to condense large amounts of text directly from your browser.
+An AI-powered text summarizer that allows you to condense large amounts of text directly from your browser using the **Llama-3.2-1B-Instruct-q4f16_1-MLC** model.

 ## Features